averyhesitantalien/partypoison2fab4u/README.md

 ## hai !!
-have a good day whoevers reading this though !! ^,...,^
+have a good day whoevers reading this though !! ^,...,^ (p.s.
+I apologize to anyone I've ragebaited or just gen have been mean to)

 DNI
 - Proshippers/Comshippers/darkshippers (unless we were already friends before this was made, meaning im comfy with you, you can int, just don’t talk about those ships with me.
 But if i dont know you, dni.)
 - DW fandom (MOST fandom dnis dont apply to friends)
+- Ex-Friends, and friend's ex-friends.
 - CRK fandom
 - Under 12/over 18 (unless we're already friends and you turn 18, or we were already friends before this was made.)
 - Jimmy Urine supporters